-- 264. Dimension 20.3 assesses the extent to which aggregate amounts related to assessments/charges, collections, arrears and transfers to (and receipts by) Finance or designated other agencies take place regularly and are reconciled in a timely manner at the time of assessment. - 265.
-Revenue Services administers most of municipal revenues, collects revenues, manages arrears and reconciles data with State Treasury Service daily.
-Each transaction data is automatically checked with personal files in the Revenue Services database.
+- 279. Dimension 20.3 assesses the extent to which aggregate amounts related to assessments/charges, collections, arrears and transfers to (and receipts by) Finance or designated other agencies take place regularly and are reconciled in a timely manner at the time of assessment. - 280.
+Georgia Revenue Services administers most of municipal revenues, collects revenues, manages arrears and reconciles data with State Treasury Service on the daily basis.
+Each transaction data is automatically checked with personal files in Revenue Services database.
 If the payer has paid but has not declared the purpose, then the amount is kept in the general account until declaration is uploaded.
-If payer has declared but Treasury data shows no payment, then the amount is recorded as arrears at the Revenue Services taxpayer personal files.
-Revenue Services may use administrative measures (force full payment, property and accounts, arrest, etc.) to ensure arrear clearance within the time period defined by the legislation.
+If payer has declared but Treasury data shows no payment on behalf of the taxpayer, then the amount is recorded in arrears at the Georgia Revenue Services taxpayer personal files.
+Georgia Revenue Services may use administrative measures (force full payment, property and accounts arrest etc.) to ensure arrear clearance within time period defined by Legislation.
 However, the indicator is assessing the operations of the Georgia Revenue Services.
 Score NA.

-266. There has been no change since the 2018 assessment as GRS collects and administers all taxes in Georgia.
+281. There has been no change since the 2018 PEFA as GRS collects and administers all taxes in Georgia.
 A monthly report on revenues is produced in 2022 as was the case in 2018.